dustinpfister/blog_posts/_posts/threejs-light-prope.md

 From what I have gathered so far it seems that light probes are a way to pull in light from a given point and then use that in conjunction with environment maps that can be used with a mesh.
 They can allow for some interesting effects when it comes to backgrounds and reflections of that background in a mesh.

-### Revision 104+ of three.js as well as one additional asset needed

-To use this feature you will need revision 104 or later of three.js, as this is a new feature that was introduced in that revision.
-If you are using and older version of three.js the code example here will of course break, and the only practical way to get it to work would be to just use a later  version of threejs, which is something that you should consider doing anyway and not just for this reason.

 ### Know the basics of light and materials in threejs first